17 Top Reasons Why Epoxy Resin Is Not Curing

 6. Incomplete Mixing

-Stir the components slowly and deliberately, scraping the sides and bottom of the mixing container to avoid any unmixed portions.
-A consistent, bubble-free mixture is essential for proper curing.
-See our complete guide on How To Mix Resin.
+Stir the components slowly and deliberately, scraping the sides and bottom of the mixing container to get at any unmixed portions.
+A consistent, bubble free mixture is needed for proper curing.
+See this complete guide on How To Mix Resin.

 Use a slow, methodical stirring technique, and pay close attention to scraping the sides and bottom of the mixing container.
 Set a timer on your phone so you know exactly how long to mix.